1. Links based on user action

 You can link any element from your Wonda VR project to an external website.
 The target website will be opened in a new tab and you will be able to continue exploring the Wonda VR project either if it has been launched in a web browser, or on the Wonda VR mobile app.

-Links to external websites are only activated in the web browser (online player, not the local preview) and in magic window on mobile.
-If you explore the Wonda VR project in VR mode (Cardboard, Gear VR or Daydream) the link will not be activated.
+Links to external websites are only activated in the web browser (online player, not the local preview) and in Magic Window Mode on the mobile app.
+If you explore the Wonda VR project in VR mode (HMDs, Stand-alone Headsets, Cardboard, Gear VR or Daydream), the link will not be activated.

 Be sure to add http:// in front of your address.